What if God is the boundless,

 That’s my wager: We would all be better off if more of us began to awaken trustfully to God in this way.****

-*Uncontainably meaningful: I don’t mean to deny devastating experiences of senselessness.
+*Uncontainably meaningful: I don’t mean “meaningful” as part of some tidy scheme that puts everything in its place.
+Uncontainable meaning subverts every cut-and-dried system of explanation (e.g., “it’s God’s will,” or “everything happens for a reason”).
+I don’t ignore devastating experiences of senselessness.
 Natural disasters and human atrocities call every attempt at meaning-making into question.
-But I must confess that, when things seem meaningless, I keep finding deeper meaning to being here that is not contained by how things seem immediately.
-(Trusting in deeper meaning is why we have any sciences.)
-I have not been disappointed so far.
-I continue to find deeper meaning.
-I continue to find all that is involved in being here to be uncontainably meaningful.
-It’s an endless, sometimes devastating process, but just as endlessly worthwhile.
+But I must confess that, when things seem meaningless, I keep unexpectedly discovering deeper meaning to being here that is not contained by how things seem immediately.
+It shows up in my and others’ defiant refusals to let these moments define us.
+It doesn’t rescue me from naturally needing to grieve and rage against loss and suffering and senselessness.
+It’s an endless, sometimes devastating process.
+But it’s just as endlessly (“uncontainably”) worthwhile.

 **Newly relational: As everything involved in being here seems to pass irrevocably, I awaken to the deeper meaning that everything involved in being here is newly relational.
 Everything passing enables new ways of relating to be here.
 What passes is past, yet it persists as a finished aspect of the novel relationality of being here.
 Novel relationality, itself uncontainably meaningful, gives continuing, uncontainable meaning to all that passes even in the face of death.
 (This is process thought in a nutshell.)